dry-python/classes/README.md

 ```

-And it easy to extend this typeclass with your own classes as well:
+And it is easy to extend this typeclass with your own classes as well:

 ```python
 # Pretending to import the existing library from somewhere: